Last Updated on June 20, 2023 by Tim Wells

 Tizen TV is definitely streamlined for TV use.

 Like most modern streaming devices, you can configure a ‘favorites’ row for all your most popular apps.
 There’s another section for your recently used apps, so you can quickly switch back and forth between them.

-Every Tizen TV comes with Samsung TV Plus, which treats live TV just like any other app.
-It aggregates over 1,000 free streaming channels, including movies, sports, and national news channels.
+Every Tizen TV comes with Samsung TV Plus, which treats live TV like any other app.
+It aggregates over 1,000 free streaming channels, including movies, sports, and national news.

 It’s not personalized, so you won’t get creepy recommendations like you would from Google TV.

 By contrast, Android TV is more like a streaming device than a smart TV.

 My biggest complaint about Android TV is if you try to use it as a “normal TV,” it seems to take longer to get to where you want to go.

 If you’ve used the NVIDIA Shield TV or Google Chromecast with Google TV, you’ll feel right at home with the Android TV interface.
 However, you’ll see a few critical differences between buying a television that has Android TV natively installed on it, like my Sony Bravia XBR-55X850D.

 Like Samsung’s Tizen TV, Live TV is treated like any other Android app, but it’s not implemented as well.